-- Manufacturing — From metal shavings to wood chips, many manufacturing processes produce medium to large particles into the air.
+- Manufacturing — From metal shavings to wood chips, many manufacturing processes produce medium- to large-sized particles in the air.
 Depending on the application, these might be greasy or oily.
 Baghouse collection systems trap these large particles without clogging the system.

 - Metalworking — For metal shavings that are coarse and/or oily, a baghouse filter is the optimum choice.

-- Food production — Both types of dust collection systems can work for food production companies.
-Those that deal with coarse, moist, and or oily particles are well-advised to use a baghouse collection system.
+- Food production: Both types of dust collection systems can work for food production companies.
+Those that deal with coarse, moist, or oily particles are well advised to use a baghouse collection system.

 Dust collection cartridge filter

-Cartridge dust collection filters operate efficiently down to .3 microns.
+Cartridge dust collection filters operate efficiently down to 0.3 microns.
 This makes them the optimum choice for industries that produce fine dust particles.
-Cartridge filters can be surface or depth-type filter.
+Cartridge filters can be surface- or depth-type filters.
 Depth-type filters are designed to capture particles and contaminants through the total thickness of the medium, while surface filters capture particles that are blocked on the surface of the filter.
 A cartridge removal tool makes it easy to change the filter without coming into contact with the particulates inside.

 Some examples of industries that use cartridge filter collection systems include: